- Introduction to DMARC

-Initial part of the report contains details like Reporting organization (organization sending reports) name, Reporting Organisation sending email address and additional contact information, data range in bytes and report id.
+The initial part of the report contains details like Reporting organization (organization sending reports) name, Reporting Organisation sending email address and additional contact information, data range in bytes and report id.

-Last part of the report describes the authentication summary with details like IP address in the mail, Disposition of the message, to show if the policy was applied, DKIM and SPF authentication results.
+The last part of the report describes the authentication summary with details like IP address in the mail, Disposition of the message, to show if the policy was applied, DKIM and SPF authentication results.

-Why DMARC is Neccessary:
+Why DMARC is Necessary:

-- DMARC record enables security for mails sent and received by organization employees, stake holders etc.,
+- DMARC record enables security for mails sent and received by organization employees, stakeholders etc.,

 - The aggregate and Forensic reports sent by receiving mail servers will help to identify who sends mail from your domain.